3 Different Types of Insects That Eat Wood

 Many of them are well-known agricultural pests, such as the boll weevil and the maize weevil, which can destroy entire crops.

-The wood-boring weevil, for instance, is one of the types of insects that eat wood.
+The wood-boring weevil, for instance, is one of the insects that eat wood.
 However, unlike most weevils and every other insect on this list, it is not a pest to humans.

 This is because, while it consumes wood, it only consumes wood that fungi have predigested.